 Requirements of Jumbo Loan?

-The jumbo loan comes with some strict requirements that you must fulfil to get the loan.
-This list of requirements is long here because it is not backed by government agencies.
+The jumbo loan comes with some strict requirements that you must fulfill to get the loan.
+This list of requirements is long because it is not backed by government agencies.
 Below are the basic conditions for this type of loan.